thomasgaozx/thomasgaozx.github.io/content/software/semaphore.md

 ## Condition Variable

-One task signals anotehr task that an event has occured, then the other task can proceed.
+One task signals another task that an event has occured, then the other task can proceed.

 1. initialize semaphore to 0
 2. one task will `wait()` to wait on the event